 Nearly 67 lakh girls empowered by Kanyashree scheme: Mamata

 Nearly 67 lakh girls have been empowered by the West Bengal government's Kanyashree scheme, Chief Minister Mamata Banerjee said on Friday.
-On the seventh Kanyashree Dibas, Banerjee described girls as assets of the nation and said that they make everybody proud.
+Banerjee, on the occasion of seventh Kanyashree Divas, described girls as assets of the nation and said that they make everybody proud.

 "Today is #KanyashreeDibas.
 The #Kanyashree scheme, started in 2013, has won the @UN (first prize) award.
 Nearly 67 lakh girls have been empowered through this unique scheme.
-Girls are assets of our nation, and we are proud of them," Banerjee tweeted.
+Girls are assets of our nation, and we are proud of them," the chief minister tweeted.

+Kanyashree is a conditional cash transfer scheme aimed at providing incentives to ensure girls stay in school, thereby delaying their marriage till the age of 18 years.
+The flagship project, launched in 2013, offers two cash transfer components for unmarried girls.

-Kanyashree is a conditional cash transfer scheme aimed at improving the status and well being of the girl child by incentivising schooling of teenage girls and delaying their marriages until the age of 18.
-The Mamata Banerjee government has been awarded by the United Nations for Public Service for its Kanyashree scheme in 2017.
+The first is an annual scholarship of Rs 1,000 for girls between 13 and 18 years of age, and the second is a one-time grant of 25,000 after they attain the age of 18, provided they are engaged in an academic or occupational pursuit.
+The Mamata Banerjee government bagged the prestigious United Nations Public Service award for the scheme in 2017.

 - READ MORE ON: